National and Multi-Chapter Scholarships

 Delts Helping Delts Relief Grant

 Established in the aftermath of Hurricane Katrina, the Delts Helping Delts Relief Fund was created by the Delta Tau Delta Educational Foundation as a way to help undergraduate brothers who find themselves in extreme financial need created by extraordinary circumstances like natural disasters or other declared emergencies.
-If you, or a brother you know, are in extreme financial need due to the impact of the COVID-19 pandemic, we want you to know that Delt is on your side.
+If you, or a brother you know, are in extreme financial need due to an eligible crisis, we want you to know that Delt is on your side.
 You may be eligible for a Delts Helping Delts grant.
 These grants range from $250 - $1,000.

 For questions please contact Dara J. Readus at the Central Office at Dara.Readus@Delts.org or 317.284.0203.